13.7.12

 Close-up view of the sgraffito techniques.

-There is cross-hatching, scrapping, and flicking
+There is cross-hatching, scraping, and flicking

 with the tip of the sharp Exacto knife for fine dots.